 "Race pace work all that is needed to prime the lactate system close to a race.
 Any faster than the pace required risks excess acidosis, and rather than the athlete being able to absorb the work, then recover, and come back more strongly equipped to race, he will struggle to recover, let alone progress.
 It's nice, as Pat Clohessy used to say, to slightly under-do the fast training and leave a bit of adrenalin to complete the work on race day".

-The body only has to re-learn how to handle lactate at the rate it will be liberated at during the up-coming race.
-With race-pace work, plenty of recovery is required because we are trying to teach the body to relax at race-speed and become chemically and mechanically efficient at those speeds.
+The body only has to re-learn how to handle lactate at the rate it will be liberated at during the race.
+With race-pace work, plenty of recoveries is required because we are trying to teach the body to relax at race-speed and become chemically and mechanically efficient at those speeds.
 If the muscles are in acidosis from work at a very high rate, they will reach a point where the nervous system will fail to respond efficiently.
 It makes much more sense to give the athlete a realistic race-paced session that he can absorb efficiently and recover from quickly.

 If you apply the hard/easy principles, you will also have a degree of tapering in normal training.